C

 Tax Summary

-Utah treats cryptocurrency as property following federal IRS rules.
-Capital gains and crypto income are taxed at the flat state income tax rate of 4.5%.
-No unique state-level crypto taxes or exemptions apply.
+Utah taxes cryptocurrency as property, following federal rules.
+Capital gains and income from crypto are subject to a flat 4.5% state income tax rate.
+No special exemptions or preferential long-term rates apply.

 Quick facts for Utah, United States